 Therefore, we recommend that you should send an email every two weeks if you’re selling a service.
 If you’re selling a product, two times per week will be enough.

 An under-performing database will impede the success of your business.
-The emails will have a very low response and open rate.
+The emails will have a meager response and open rates.
 Thus, negatively influencing your ROI.
-The Checker’s email verifier is one of the best email address verification tool there is.
-The tool will be able to track and monitor leads.
+The Checker’s email verifier is one of the best email address verification tools there is.
+The device will be able to track and monitor leads.
 Therefore, you can rely on the software to do all of the hard work on your behalf.

 Low Mailbox Usage